 Watch Debbie and Lechelle talk about getting a BPD diagnosis, and their experience of DBT as treatment.

 "After a few months I found that, although how I felt and a lot of my symptoms did not change, I was managing them all so much better.
 I could actually get through days without a crisis."

 Research shows that DBT can be helpful in tackling problems like:

-It was originally developed for borderline personality disorder (BPD), so most of the evidence for it so far is in treating people with this diagnosis.
+It was originally developed for borderline personality disorder (BPD), so most of the evidence for it so far has been about treating people with this diagnosis.
 Some NHS services are also starting to offer DBT for:

 But regardless of your diagnosis or problems, DBT might not be right for you.